A pair of strong, comfortable welding boots is a must-have to protect your feet.

 When you’re hard at work for hours with a welding machine, you need a pair of welding boots that is more robust than your average work boot, just to deal with the harsh environments found where welding is done.

-What kind of boots do welders wear?
+What kind of shoes do welders wear?

 Just like any other protective gear when you’re welding, this is an important investment.
 The boots you need for welding have to be rugged, durable, and protect you from hazards like fire, slipping, electrocution, and keep your feet safe.